FarronF/limerick-council-meetings/meetings/2018/09/05-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Monthly Meeting of the Municipal District of Newcastle West - 4th July 2018.md

 County Limerick in the absence of the Senior Executive Engineer, Physical Development, who

-sent her apologies for her inability to attend the Meeting.--- 2
+sent her apologies for her inability to attend the Meeting.
+---
+2

 The Executive Engineer informed the Members that there are three different types of